RealIndrit/RealIndrit/README.md

 ### :man_technologist: &nbsp;About Me :

 - ⚡ In my free time I read books, do programming and play video games.
-- 📫 Reach me at johan.indrit.andersson@gmail.com or Indrit#3972 on discord
+- 📫 Reach me at externalcontact.shield824@passmail.net or realindrit on discord

 ---